Why Do Buddhists Not Eat Meat?

 Do Buddhists Drink Alcohol?

 However, much like how not all Buddhists or lay followers of the religion abstain from eating meat and drinking alcohol, not all Buddhists or lay followers of the religion fast.

 Diet Pros And Cons

-A plant-based diet is rich in fruits, vegetables, nuts, seeds, whole grains, legumes, and beans, may on occasion also contain small amounts of meat and other animal products.
+A diet that is mostly composed of plant foods, such as fruits, vegetables, nuts, seeds, whole grains, legumes, and beans, may on occasion also contain small amounts of meat and other animal products.

-This diet provides important compounds, such as antioxidants, phytochemicals, vitamins, minerals, and fiber, which have been associated with a decreased risk of heart disease, type 2 diabetes, and some forms of cancer.
+This diet provides key substances, such as antioxidants, phytochemicals, vitamins, minerals, and fibre, which have been related with a decreased risk of heart disease, type 2 diabetes, and some forms of cancer.
 This diet has been shown to reduce the risk of these diseases.

-Aside from these health benefits, following a plant-based or vegetarian diet may also benefit your waistline.
+In addition to these positive effects on health, switching to a plant-based or vegetarian diet may also have a positive effect on your waistline.

-One study demonstrated that Buddhists who followed a vegetarian diet for 11–34 years had less body fat than those who followed the diet for 5–10 years — and even less body fat than those who followed it for 3–4 years.
+One study found that Buddhists who followed a vegetarian diet for 11–34 years had less body fat than those who followed the diet for 5–10 years, and even less body fat than those who followed it for 3–4 years.
 This was demonstrated by the participants in the study having lower percentages of body fat.

 Pros And Cons Of Fasting

-In a 4-day study in 11 overweight adults, those fasting for 18 hours had better blood sugar control and increased expression of genes involved in autophagy — a process that replaces damaged cells with healthy ones — compared with those fasting for 12 hours experienced less of an increase in the expression of genes involved in autophagy.
+During a 4-day study involving 11 obese adults, those who fasted for 18 hours had better control of their blood sugar and increased expression of genes involved in autophagy, which is a process that replaces damaged cells with healthy ones.
+In comparison, those who fasted for 12 hours experienced less of an increase in the expression of genes involved in autophagy.

 Foods To Eat And Avoid